truongnguyen190895/cd0037-API-Development-and-Documentation-project/README.md

 [Fork](https://help.github.com/en/articles/fork-a-repo) the project repository and [clone](https://help.github.com/en/articles/cloning-a-repository) your forked repository to your machine.
 Work on the project locally and make sure to push all your changes to the remote repository before submitting the link to your repository in the Classroom.

+### Pre-requisites and Local Development

+Developers using this project should already have Python3, pip and node installed on their local machines.

 ## About the Stack

 We started the full stack application for you.
 It is designed with some key functional areas: